 Inspect the admixture closely for separation of the emulsion.
 This can be visibly identified by a yellowish streaking or the accumulation of yellowish droplets in the admixed emulsion.
 The admixture should also be examined for particulates.
 Discard the admixture if any of the above is observed.

-The dosing of CLINOLIPID injection depends on energy expenditure, the patient's clinical status, body weight, tolerance, and ability to metabolize CLINOLIPID injection, as well as additional energy given orally/enterally to the patient.
+The dosing of CLINOLIPID depends on energy expenditure, the patient's clinical status, body weight, tolerance, and ability to metabolize CLINOLIPID, as well as additional energy given orally/enterally to the patient.
 For complete parenteral nutrition, concomitant supplementation with amino acids, carbohydrates, electrolytes, vitamins, and trace elements is necessary.

 Adjust the administration flow rate by taking into account the dose being administered, the daily volume intake, and the duration of the infusion [see OVERDOSAGE].

 The recommended duration of infusion for a parenteral nutrition bag is between 12 and 24 hours, depending on the clinical situation.
 Treatment with parenteral nutrition may be continued for as long as is required by the patientâ€™s condition.

 The maximum daily dose of CLINOLIPID should be based on individual total nutritional requirements and patient tolerance.
 The usual lipid dosage is 1 to 1.5 g/kg/day (equal to 5 to 7.5 mL/kg/day of CLINOLIPID 20%)1.
 The daily dose should not exceed 2.5 g/kg/day.
 The initial infusion rate should not exceed 0.1 g (equal to 0.5 mL) per minute for the first 15 to 30 minutes.
 If tolerated, gradually increase until reaching the required rate after 30 minutes.